chetbox/dmx-audio-visualiser/README.md

 ## What it does

-This app listens for audio on your microphone, performs a FFT and displays each frequency bucket as the brightness on a LED.
+This app listens for audio on your microphone, performs a FFT and displays each frequency bucket as the brightness on a number of LEDs.

 ## Hardware